centre-for-virus-research/CVR-Course-2026/docs/Phylogenetics.md

 **Question 2**.
 What can you infer from your evolutionary tree about the relationship of virus from the two individuals: CH596 and CH455?
 What two properties of the phylogenetic tree support this relationship?

 **Question 3**.
 Iyer et al. used the methods: *Nucleotide sequences were aligned using CLUSTALW, with ambiguous regions removed.
 Maximum likelihood trees with bootstrap support (1,000 replicates) were constructed using PhyML.*  Does this change the results in any meaningful way?
-Does using a different alignment method matter, e.g., MUSCLE, MAFFT versus CLUSTAL versions?
+Does using a different alignment method matter, e.g., MAFFT versus CLUSTALW?

 **Question 4**.
 What is the main differences between the maximum likelihood methods and the distance-method neighbor joining, e.g., available in CLUSTALW or SeaView?